-(typically 6 months) and to advise of its subsequent requirements.
-14.7.6 Where the damage or deficiency has been such as to interfere with the correct operation of the Metering Equipment, then the Supplier will subsequently agree with the Customer and the DNO, in consultation with the relevant MEM, the quantity of any electrical energy not recorded.
+(typically 6 months) and to advise of its subsequent requirements. to interfere with the correct operation of the Metering Equipment, then the Supplier will subsequently agree with the Customer and the DNO, in consultation with the relevant MEM, the quantity of any electrical energy not recorded.
 MEM; DNO 14.8 Operational activities 14.8.1 Any works undertaken by the MEM and AMI shall not cause gas consumption to be incorrectly registered.
 MEM; AMI C1; C2; C3; C4 Note: This includes design work and meter selection activities MEM; AMI C1; C2; C3; C4 14.8.2 MEMs and AMIs shall ensure that the information relevant to the safe and efficient operation of the meter installation and to the administration and operational processes that support the supply of gas to a consumer is made available to the appropriate persons MEM; AMI C1; C2; C3; C4 14.8.3 The operation of the meter installation must be conducted in accordance with the relevant legislation listed in Appendix 1 and 6, to ensure that all equipment functions as intended when in normal use.
 The operation of the meter installation shall be conducted in accordance with agreed procedures that conform to the requirements of: (a) Procedures for reporting and dealing with gas escapes.
-MEM; AMI C1; C2; C3; C4 (b) Network Codes. (c) Recognised industry standards. (d) The GT's safe control of operations procedures. (e) Any safe control of operations procedures operated by the consumer or site owner. (f) Any warrants issued between the respective parties.
-14.8.4 Information resulting from such activities shall be sent to relevant market participants.
-MEM; AMI C1; C2; C3; C4 14.8.6 The MEM shall develop and comply with procedures to manage unplanned events that may affect the operation of the meter installation.
-The procedures shall include but not be limited to: (a) General enquiries by the consumer or persons acting on their behalf (for example capacity inquiries or pressure problems) (b) Meter accuracy or meter reading disputes including any requests for a BEIS Official Meter Accuracy Tests MEM C1; C2; C3; C4 (c) Other disputes (for example pressure related disputes) (d) Theft of gas incidents (e) Operation of the by-pass (f) Meter installation operational faults (for example, inadvertent operation of safety devices)
+MEM; AMI C1; C2; C3; C4 (c) Recognized industry standards (d) The GT's safe control of operations procedures (e) Any safe control of operations procedures. (e) Any safe control of operations procedures operated by the consumer or site owner. (f) Any warrante insued between the respective partice.
+(1) Any warrants issued between the respective parties. sent to relevant market participants.
+MEM; AMI C1; C2; C3; C4 procedures to manage unplanned events that may affect the operation of the meter installation.
+The procedures shall include but not be limited to: acting on their behalf (for example capacity inquiries or pressure problems) (b) Meter accuracy or meter reading disputes including any requests for a BEIS Official Meter Accuracy Tests MEM C1; C2; C3; C4 (c) Other disputes (for example pressure related disputes) (d) Theft of gas incidents (e) Operation of the by-pass (f) Meter installation operational faults (for example, inadvertent operation of safety devices)